kUSHAL0601/kUSHAL0601.github.io/content/posts/socket-conn.md

 ### Retry pattern
  Retry pattern if required cannot be implemented at this level, since it would further block the functioning of other features for the time being.
 ### Excessive socket connections
  Considering a system with a large number of devices, the number of socket connections would be large.
-With a limited number of socket connections GUI can open, it would inevitably result in a queue system for socket connections.
+With a limited number of socket connections GUI can open(_due to fixed number of ports_), it would inevitably result in a queue system for socket connections.
 	Hence I settled to try and implement it at the level of ServerApp.
 The pros are discussed below.

 ## Actual approach - Using ServerApp